Micronesian workers complain about meat plant mistreatment

 Micronesia said in its letter that dozens of its citizens have complained about the way they have been treated while working at the plant.

 Micronesia is a federation of several hundred islands in the Pacific Ocean that maintains a close relationship with the United States.
-Micronesian citizens have the right to live and work in the United States without obtaining a visa, and the United States has responsibility to defend the islands.
+Micronesian citizens have the right to live and work in the United States without obtaining a visa, and the U.S. has a responsibility to defend the islands.

 Seaboard recruited workers from Micronesia, but the workers say conditions at the plant differed from what recruiters promised.